zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ### 4.5 Augustus and TrinityNx

+### 4.5.1 Augustus for gene annotation.

-Augustus is used to get the gene annotation, while the basic statistical results are from TrinityNx.
+Augustus is used to getting the gene annotation, while the basic statistical results are from TrinityNx.

-The following code was used for Augustus
+We set the species to be ```saccharomyces_cerevisiae_S288C```.
+The following code was used to run Augustus:

 ```
 augustus --species=saccharomyces_cerevisiae_S288C consensus_pilon.fasta --gff3=on --outfile=augustus_consensus_pilon.gff3  --stopCodonExcludedFromCDS=false
 ```
-The output file from Augustus is ```augustus_consensus_pilon.gff3```, where the predicted gene information are store.
+The output file from Augustus is ```augustus_consensus_pilon.gff3```, where the predicted gene information is stored.

+### 4.5.2 TrinityNx for statistical results.

 Before running TrinityNx, we used Bedtool to convert .gff3 file to FASTA file using the following code.